coderbasket/coderbasket.github.io/README.md

-Submit Json  using "SUBMIT NEW PROJECT" or email your project, you can also contack us if you want your project be removed or need updates like infomations.
+Submit Json  using "SUBMIT NEW PROJECT" or email your project, you can also contact us if you want your project be removed or need updates like infomations.

 String format..
 ```cs